urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

     20 ::    /[(a + a + 1) b] /[3 /[a b]]
     21 ::    /a               /a

 This looks way more complicated than it is.
-Essentially, we define a noun as a binary tree and assign an address, or *axis*, to every node in the tree.
-The root of the tree is `/1`.
+Essentially, we define a noun as a binary tree - where each node branches to a left and right child - and assign an address, or *axis*, to every element in the tree.
+The root of the tree is `/1`, or "slot one".
 The left child of every node at `/a` is `/2a`; the right child is `/2a+1`.
+(Writing `(a
-(Writing `(a + a)` is just a clever way to write `2a`, while minimizing the set of pseudocode forms.)
++ a)` is just a clever way to write `2*a`, while minimizing the set of pseudocode forms.)

 For a complete tree of depth 3, the axis address space looks like this: